Clara Oswald: Literature

-Clara also features alongside the Eleventh Doctor in the New Series Adventures novel Shroud of Sorrow (2013).
-From 2014, she has been featured in the Twelfth Doctor novels including: The Blood Cell, Silhouette, The Crawling Terror, and as of 2015, Royal Blood and Deep Time.
-She appeared in IDW Publishing's comic story "Deadwood".
-Clara appeared briefly in issues 11 and 12 of IDW 50th anniversary Doctor Who mini-series "Prisoners of Time".
-Beginning with Issue No. 462 (August 2013), Clara appears regularly in the Doctor Who Magazine comic strips.
-In the 2015 Doctor Who Magazine comic storyline Blood and Ice (DWM #485–488), Clara meets another incarnation of herself she created called "Winnie Clarence", a university research graduate from the year 2048.
+Clara and the Eleventh Doctor feature in the New Series Adventures novel Shroud of Sorrow (2013).
+Alongside the Twelfth Doctor, she featured in the novels The Blood Cell (2014), Silhouette (2014), The Crawling Terror (2014), Royal Blood (2015) and Deep Time (2015).

+Clara featured in IDW Publishing's 2013 comic story "Deadwood".
+She appeared briefly in issues 11 and 12 of IDW 50th anniversary Doctor Who mini-series "Prisoners of Time".
+Beginning with Issue No. 462 (August 2013), she appeared regularly in the Doctor Who Magazine comic strips.
+In the 2015 Doctor Who Magazine comic storyline Blood and Ice (DWM #485–488), Clara meets another incarnation of herself called "Winnie Clarence", a university research graduate from the year 2048.

 Video games

-Clara Oswald appears in the toys-to-life game Lego Dimensions.
+Coleman voiced Clara Oswald in the toys-to-life video game Lego Dimensions.
 She appears as an "In Peril" character where the player has to solve a puzzle to rescue her.
 Her only appearances in levels are "A Dalektable Adventure", and "The Dalek Extermination of Earth".